vegadj/potato/README.md

 Using the power of shell, we can pause, break and cancel just like normal we do in normal scripting.

 ### pausing
-you can pause potato with `ctrl+z` key combination and resume it just typing `fg` command.
+You can pause potato with `ctrl+z` key combination and resume it just typing `fg` command.

 ### breaking
 to save a season without waiting timer go out; press `ctrl+c` key combination.
 Comment option will appears and you can finish your session just like normal.